 Captain Taishoff graduated from Syracuse University in 1986 and received a law degree from Widener Law School in May 1989.
 He completed an LL.M with highest honors at George Washington University School of Law in 2002.
 He has established a number of philanthropic programs through his family foundation, for which he is Chairman and Director.

 Captain Taishoff established the Taishoff Center for Inclusive Higher Education at the Syracuse University School of Education.
 He serves on the Syracuse University Board of Trustees and the Board of Directors for the National Down Syndrome Society.
-He and his wife Laurie have three children including their daughter Jackie, 12, who has Down syndrome.
+Rob is the father of three children including his daughter Jackie, 12, who has Down syndrome.

 NDSS Board Chairman Captain Robert P. Taishoff, JAGC, USN (ret) Vision for the Future of NDSS